Background

 preOpFusion(OpOperand &tiledOperand)

-3. filter all candidate by Linalg semantic and select best candidate slice op by cost model based on HAL(Hardware Analysis Layer).
-Currently, select the smallest one measured by the size metric of extractSliceOp by default.
+originalOperandis tilable or non-contraction.
+If so, continue, otherwise, break. - filter all candidate by Linalg semantic and select best candidate slice op by cost model based on HAL(Hardware Analysis Layer).
+Currently, select the smallest one measured by the

 postOpFusion(OpResult tiledResult)

-3. filter all candidate by Linalg semantic and select best candidate slice op by cost model based on HAL(Hardware Analysis Layer).
-Currently, select the smallest one measured by the size metric of [parallel]insertSliceOp by default.
+originalResultis tilable or non-contraction.
+If so, continue, otherwise, break. - filter all candidate by Linalg semantic and select best candidate slice op by cost model based on HAL(Hardware Analysis Layer).
+Currently, select the smallest one measured by the

 diffusion(Operation *tiledOp)